Ares-Developers/Ares-docs/new/warheads/infantry.rst

   Specifies the animation to display when an :type:`InfantryType` (with :tag:`NotHuman=no`) is killed by this warhead.
 Works in the same way as existing :tag:`InfDeath` animations except this flag allows you to specify an animation ID rather than an integer.
-Further more, the animation will be treated as the correct type (e.g. mutation or non-mutation) automatically, which means that you can now have any number of mutations that produce player-owned :tag:`InfantryTypes`.
+Furthermore, the animation will be treated as the correct type (e.g. mutation or non-mutation) automatically, which means that you can now have any number of mutations that produce player-owned :tag:`InfantryTypes`.
 See :doc:`MakeInfantryOwner